seanpm2001/Degoogle-your-life/Articles/!Subcategories-and-divisions/README.md

 - https://github.com/seanpm2001/Why-you-should-stop-using-Google-Fuchsia
 - https://github.com/seanpm2001/Why-you-should-stop-using-Google-Peridot (There aren't very many sources for this, it was hard to research, but it appears to be something related to Google Fuchsia)
+- https://github.com/seanpm2001/Why-you-should-stop-using-Google-Garnet (There aren't very many sources for this, it was hard to research, but it appears to be another entity related to Google Fuchsia)

 ## [Other video hosting services](#Other-video-hosting-services)